 The sound of noise sources

-population.
-Thus, noise protection measures and their attendant
+noise in the population.
+Thus, noise protection measures

 Cooperative Noise Management, public participation